raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 Open a terminal window, either by clicking the icon in the top left-hand corner of the screen or by pressing the Ctrl+Alt+T keys at the same time.

-In the window, type the following to update your OS and Thonny.
+In the window, type this to update your OS and Thonny.

 ```bash
 sudo apt update && sudo apt upgrade -y